 Customer service representatives (CSRs) are important front-line ambassadors for your insurance company, spending day in and day out keeping your customers satisfied.
 So if you're having difficulty finding the best talent for this crucial role, you're not alone.
 According to labor insight provider Burning Glass, insurance carriers have been driving a lot of the demand for customer service reps, with more than 11,000 jobs posted over the past 12 months.
 So how can you rise above the fierce competition and attract the best representatives to your insurance company?

-Here's a simple checklist that can put you on the fast track when looking for a great customer service representative:1. optimize your hiring process to drive efficiency 2. know what compensation you need to offer to stay competitive 3. identify the top skills you'll want your CSRs to have 4. create an engaging job description that speaks to the role's value 5. know the hiring trends for CSRs so you can attract the best talent 6. strategize the optimal channels for finding candidates
+Here's a simple checklist that can put you on the fast track when looking for a great customer service representative:1. optimize your hiring process to drive efficiency 2. know what compensation you need to offer to stay competitive 3. identify the top skills you'll want your CSRs to have 4. create an engaging job description 5. know the hiring trends for CSRs so you can attract 6. strategize the optimal channels for finding candidates

 So how do you make this checklist a reality?
 Read on to learn about the first steps you can take today.